VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/category/CategoryConnection.md

 # CategoryConnection ==~object~==

-The `CategoryConnection` represents a connection to a list of categories.
+This type represents a connection to a list of categories.

 ## Fields